padas-lab-de/simiir-2/README.md

 # SimIIR 2.0

-SimIIR 2.0 is a Python-based framework for building and evaluating interactive information retrieval (IIR).
-The framework was originally released by Leif Azzopardi (2015) SimIIR(https://github.com/leifos/simiir)
+SimIIR 2.0 extends the Python-based SimIIR framework for simulating interactive information retrieval (IIR) that was originally released by Leif Azzopardi and David Maxwell [https://github.com/leifos/simiir].

-This is an updated version to support Python3 and include several datasets.
-SimIIR 2.0 also implements a suite of state-of-the-art algorithms and baselines for session-based simulation.
+SimIIR 2.0 supports Python3 and includes several datasets and simulation algorithms for querying and other interactions.

 ## Installation
 Add the ifind and SimIIR library to your PYTHONPATH.

-To determine the performance of the output of the simulations automatically, you will need to download trec_eval(http://trec.nist.gov/trec_eval/)
+To evaluate the effectiveness of the simulated sessions, you will need to download trec_eval(http://trec.nist.gov/trec_eval/).

 Add trec_eval to your PATH.